Q: At what age will you accept my new puppy to play at your daycare?

 Q: Are there breeds that are exempt from coming to daycare?

 A: Regrettably, yes.
-There have been issues here in the past with Pit Bulls.
-Their genetic link to being a fighting dog and their unpredictable nature, we've seen it first hand, we have to say no to Pittys.
-Many Pittys are really sweet, loving companions that wouldn't hurt anyone or anything, however, there are some that are not this way and do have a nasty streak that is extremely dangerous to everyone.
-It is sad that the entire breed has become social outcasts because of a few bad apples.
-As a result of this, when asked, most people say they wouldn't put their dog in a daycare that has a Pit Bull in it.
-Some bad press, bad breeding, nasty training methods and a bad-ass reputation that humans have created spoils it for the dogs who are sweet.
-Its unfortunate but this is a reality.
-Other genetically predisposed fighting breeds, you know who you are, are also asked not to come.
-Your understanding on this issue is appreciated.
+For insurance reasons and past issues, we have banned pit bulls and any aggressive breed.
+Many pit bulls are really sweet, loving companions that wouldn't hurt anyone or anything, however, there are some that are not this way.
+Yes, it is sad that the entire breed has become social outcasts because of a few bad apples.
+As a result of this, when asked, most people say they wouldn't put their dog in a daycare that has a pit bull in it.
+Bad press, bad breeding, many dog/people attacks and unthinkable training methods have spoiled it for the dogs who are sweet.
+Its unfortunate but this is a reality of the breed.

 Q: Does my dog need to be spayed or neutered?

-A: By the age of 6 months, ALL dogs must be fixed.
-Sorry.
-No exceptions.
+A: By the age of 6 months, ALL dogs must be fixed